JustFixNYC/nycdb-k8s-loader/README.md

 To create scheduled tasks for loading each dataset on a regular basis, see [`aws_schedule_tasks.py`](aws_schedule_tasks.py).

+## Deployment: other systems

+The container can be configured through environment variables, so take a look at the [`.env.example`](.env.example) file for documentation on all of them.

+## How it works

+The loader works by creating a temporary [Postgres schema][] for a dataset, and loading the dataset into that schema, which could take a long time.
+Using the temporary schema ensures that users can still make queries to the public schema (if one exists) while the new version of the dataset is being loaded.

+Once the dataset has been loaded into the temporary schema, the loader drops the dataset's tables from the public schema and moves the temporary schema's tables into the public schema.

+The loader also tries to ensure that users have the same permissions to the new tables in the public schema that they had to the old tables.
+However, you should probably verify this manually.

 ## Querying load status

 If you want to get an idea of how loading is going without viewing logs,